CELLO STUDIO POLICY (as of September 2018)

-3. Lessons that need to be changed for school activity may be rescheduled up to 48 hours before (preferably by the lesson prior to) the lesson affected and, if rescheduled within the week of the original lesson on one of my regular teaching days (Tuesday, Wednesday or Thursday) will not count toward the limit of two excused absences.
+3. Lessons may be rescheduled up to 24 hours before, preferably by the lesson prior to, the lesson affected.
+If rescheduled within the week of the original lesson on one of my regular teaching days (Tuesday, Wednesday or Thursday) will not count toward the limit of four excused absences.
 This will be called a "rescheduled lesson".
-If there are many "rescheduled" lessons, a change of lesson time might be considered.
+If less than 24 hours notice is given, then the lesson will be considered forfeit, unless there is illness, or a family emergency (illness or death in the family - see below) If there are many "rescheduled" lessons, a change of lesson time might be considered.

-7. Any call to miss a lesson after the 10:00 deadline on the day of the lesson, for any reason, will be considered an unexcused absence and will not be due a make-up.
+7. Any call to miss a lesson after the 24 hour deadline or the 10:00 serious emergency deadline, for any reason, will be considered an unexcused absence and will not be due a make-up.

 8. LESSONS MISSED FOR ANY OTHER REASON OR WITHOUT PROPER NOTICE WILL BE UNEXCUSED AND THE STUDENT WILL BE CHARGED (this includes: forgetting the lesson, bad traffic, no practice, forgetting the cello/books/bow, fingernails too long, etc......).
 It will be at my discretion whether a lesson will take place if the student does not have the correct materials, is too late, has not practiced, etc.